McAllen teen writes letter to Abbott in an effort to help his mom survive COVID-19

 She should be in good medical care. @TDEM https://t.co/dzgRby52ms

-A spokesperson for Gov. Abbott said doctors evaluated Sosa's mother and considered her an eligible candidate for ECMO and has been transferred to Memorial Herman Texas Medical Center in Houston to start treatment.
+A spokesperson for Gov. Abbott said doctors evaluated Sosa's mother and considered her an eligible candidate for ECMO.
+She has since been transferred to Memorial Herman Texas Medical Center in Houston to start treatment.

 "My mom is going to get out of here.
 I have faith in God that his is going to help my mom get through that battle that she's going through — I love you mom a lot," Sosa said.